 The ideal solution is one that reduces the need for human intervention.
 The fewer opportunities for error, the less time required to fix those errors.

-One way to accomplish this is to establish one person in your accounting office as the reconciliation manager.
-It will be this person's task to ensure all incoming inventory documents are correctly filed.
-He or she will:
+One way to accomplish this is to establish one role in your accounting department as a reconciliation manager.
+It will be this role's task to ensure all incoming inventory documents are correctly filed.

+They will: